yPhil-gh/Emulsion/README.md

 For each machine, enter

-- Games directory
-- Emulator
-- Optional Emulator arguments

 #### Games directory
-The directory where the games are stored for that platform
+The directory where the games are stored for that platform ; Enter a path or better, use the Browse button
 #### Emulator
 The emulator for that platform.
 The name of a program installed on your machine, or the full path to an executable
 #### Emulator arguments
 The *optional* arguments for that emulator.
-Most don't need any.
+Most don't need any, read on

-#### What emulator can I use for (insert machine / platform)?
+#### What emulator / launch arguments can I use for (insert machine / platform)?
 Consult [the Emulsion Wiki](https://gitlab.com/yphil/emulsion/-/wikis/homehttps://gitlab.com/yphil/emulsion/-/wikis/home) to get tips on emulators and settings

 ### Controls